thisisparker/dotnet-jekyll/_posts/2013-11-19-remarkable-selfies-from-the-public-domain.md

 ![l1aYe](https://parkerhiggins.net/wp-content/uploads/2013/11/l1aYe.jpg)

 It’s easy to get bummed out about how much Congress and the Courts have undermined the public domain in the US in the last several decades.
 But there’s still plenty to celebrate in there.

+[^1]: personally, I think it’s too soon to tell; historically, some of the best words appear for the first time in late November or early December.
+[^2]: although it’s likely the image was never covered by copyright at all, given that photographs [weren’t eligible for copyright until 1865](https://parkerhiggins.net/2012/10/100-years-of-cinematic-copyright/).